 A lighthouse stood vigil as Josie and her vessel cut through the water at the harbour entrance.
 A crude insignia had been painted across its whitewashed belly.
 ‘Nelly’s a slut.’ it read in comic book typeface, even the apostrophe was in the right place.
-‘This must be a village with a school.’
+‘This must be a town with clever delinquents.’
 She thought.
-Josie could barely delineate a trio of fishermen across the water from her, they were perched around a portable lamp as they framed the break wall like Cormorants; purveyors of a withering gaze as they leaned against their fishing poles, smoking cigarettes.
+The kind whose parents made certain they got to school.
+As if to surpass an opportunity like that would constitute sacrilege of the highest order.
+A pang of longing arose in her mind and she dismissed it just as quickly.
+Josie could barely delineate a trio of fishermen across the water from her, they were perched around a portable lamp as they framed the break wall like Cormorants; purveyors of a withering gaze as they leaned against fishing poles smoking cigarettes.
 Lighthouses, she thought as they passed by the edifice; envoys of civilisation bringing comfort to washed up souls after lonely months at sea.
-Josie was often prone to whimsy, a vestige of early sailing trips with her dad.
+Josie was often prone to whimsy, a vestige of early sailing trips with her father.
 The halogen filament drew an arc across the channel as the 33.6 ft sloop came aglow under the spotlight.
 The yacht was a highly modified Sparkman & Stephens model S&S 34, the same design used by Jessica Watson and Jesse Martin in their global circumnavigations.

 A lightning bolt had sounded the death knell for La Marlena’s maiden voyage, causing a litany of damage.
 The vessel’s lightning rod had bore most of the impact when the bolt had struck.
 But the salty-wet had caused some of the seven million volts to jump to the mast and electrocute the hull.
 Josie had been lucky, insulated by her booties and heavy weather smock, she had been huddled in the cabin surrounded by fibreglass and balsa wood.
 The noise felt like gunshots fired next to her head.
-She had noticed after an hour the dried blood in her ear; a burst left eardrum adding to the confusion.
-The transponder and radio were fried and the diesel engine had been running with the helm on autopilot.
+An hour passed and the blood had dried in her ear; a burst left eardrum adding to the confusion.
+The transponder and radio were fried; the diesel engine still running with the wind vane pilot temporarily disabled.
 It had eventually seized after the oil lines were set loose by the impact of the waves.
 Even Parker was broken.
 Parker was the name she had given to her self-steering windvane system after the chauffeur of the pink Rolls-Royce in the Thunderbirds television series.
 As far as she could tell, all the practical technology and backup communications built into the craft had been rendered useless.
 She was on her own.

 The last known point before the storm hit, she had marked it down, had been about one hundred and fifty nautical miles South-West of Kiribati.
 Josie reckoned the storm to have carried her due North, toward the Marshall Islands.
 Relying on her training, and without electronics, she had plotted a course for safe harbour, hoping to run into civilisation within the archipelago before running out of supplies.
 Josie had tried at length to triage the broken equipment on the journey onward to no avail.
 In a stroke of good fortune, she had struck land on the third day.
 She had stumbled upon the Micronesian archipelago of the Marshall Islands.